Links

 Borrowing/Lending regulations drive the respective models.
 So far, the crypto lending sector has two business models:

-• Peer-to-pool-to-peer - This is based on assets pooling and offering interest on these pools.
+- This is based on assets pooling and offering interest on these pools.
 Most of DeFi is pooling assets and is therefore automatically classified as a security product (requires an SEC registration)

-• Peer-to-peer - This is purely peer-to-peer, without pooling any assets.
+- This is purely peer-to-peer, without pooling any assets.
 In this case, there is no classification as a securities product (SEC registration is not required).
 That's what SmartCredit.io is doing.

 Virtual Asset Service Provider regulations apply to all CeFI companies.
 Virtual Asset Service Providers are mandated to do: